 There's nothing like the ice cold taste of your favorite refresher, but chilling those cans in the fridge means less space for everything else.
-Enter Tifan's Easy Stacker, a silicone strip with cutouts designed to grip beverages while staying firmly in place on the refrigerator shelf.
-Roll five containers onto the mat to create a buildable base that holds up to fifteen cans or bottles at once.
-Available on Amazon ; $9.99 for two.
+Enter Fridge Monkey, a silicone strip with cutouts designed to grip beverages while staying firmly in place on the refrigerator shelf.
+Roll up to ten soda or beer bottles, ten cans or nine wine and spirit bottles, or a combination of these for efficient storage.
+Available at The Container Store; $6.99.

 Does the idea of digging out what you need for dinner fill you with dread?
 Whipping up a meal is a lot easier when you can see all of your options.
-Double your storage in seconds with Alpheligance's Kitchen Storage Rack.
-Just slip the stainless steel rods over your existing shelves to create a slide-out drawer that's perfect for stashing extra fruits, veggies, or grab-and-go snacks.
-Available on Amazon; $17.99 for four.
+Double your storage in seconds with this the Smart Design Refrigerator Pull Out Bin.
+Just slip the rods over your existing shelves to create a slide-out drawer that's perfect for stashing extra fruits, veggies, or grab-and-go snacks.
+Available on Amazon; $39.97 for three.

 Keep It Fresh

 Every year, Americans throw away countless pounds of rotten fruits and browned vegetables.
 That’s a lot of excess waste and money down the drain!
 Thankfully, greensaver Produce Keepers by OXO are designed to prevent food spoilage, so you can keep your produce fresher for longer.
 The clever product works in three ways: a carbon filter reduces rot by trapping ethylene gas, an adjustable vent manages the humidity, and a removeable basket controls moisture and airflow.
 Available at The Container Store; $14.99 - $24.99 each.